-Over 20,000 miles of groomed trails beckon snowmobilers to cruise on a sled amid the sparkling scenery of Minnesota’s parks, lakes, and forests.
-It is easy to find resorts and hotels that welcome snowmobilers and make a home base for exploring, and to locate businesses that rent snowmobiles to guests.
+More than 20,000 miles of groomed trails beckon snowmobilers to cruise on a sled amid the sparkling scenery of Minnesota’s parks, lakes and forests.
+It's easy to find resorts near snowmobile trails and make a home base for exploring, and to locate businesses that rent snowmobiles to guests.

 Explore Minnesota and the Minnesota DNR can provide trip ideas and detailed planning assistance.
-The Minnesota Snowmobiling Destinations guide, featuring regional information, maps, and travel resources, is available online at exploreminnesota.com or by calling 888-868-7476.
+The Minnesota Snowmobiling Destinations guide, featuring regional information, maps and travel resources, is available online or by calling 888-847-4866.
 Find the DNR’s interactive trail maps and a downloadable GPS map for reference out in the field by visiting mndnr.gov.

 Skiing & Snowboarding

 Minnesota has a variety of downhill areas for skiing and snowboarding, including the largest and highest destinations in the Midwest.
 Facilities with slopes and terrain parks provide rental equipment and lessons, and many have lodging on-site or nearby.

 Kids—with their low centers of gravity—take to skiing and snowboarding quickly.
 Olympic skier Lindsey Vonn began skiing at age two at Buck Hill in Burnsville, where she got hooked on the sport and developed great slalom techniques.